egeyil/express-api/README.md

 - Typescript
 - MongoDB
 - Mongoose
-- Zod for validation
-- Validator.js for validation and sanitization
+- Zod and Validator.js for validation and sanitization
 - Error and Request logging to console and files
-- Swagger for API documentation
 - CRUD
 - Rate limiting
 - Security best practices with packages like Zod, Helmet, Validator, XSS, CORS, JWT and more